dolfly/nmdb/doc/guide.rst

 If you want to use the server and the clients in different machines using TIPC, you need to setup your TIPC network.
-If you just want to run everything in one machine, you already have a TIPC network set up, or you only want to use TCP or UDP connections, you can skip this section.
+If you just want to run everything in one machine, you already have a TIPC network set up, or you only want to use TCP, UDP or SCTP connections, you can skip this section.

 Before we begin, all the machines should already be connected in an Ethernet LAN, and have the tipc-config application that should come with your Linux